RenedeK/Getting-and-claining-data/README.md

 ## Introduction

-For this project, the dataset I worked with is the ***Human Activity Recognition Using Smartphones Data Set  from the given*** from the UCI Machine Learning Repository.
+For this project, the dataset that is with is the ***Human Activity Recognition Using Smartphones Data Set  from the given*** from the UCI Machine Learning Repository.
 The data is collected from the recordings of **30** subjects performing **6** different types daily living activities while carrying a waist-mounted smartphone with embedded inertial sensors:

 - walking